 If your business is open to the public

-This may include, but is not limited to, social distancing of 6 feet and wearing face coverings.
-You may also consider offering hand sanitizer in multiple locations through your store and enforcing extra cleaning of your space.
+This may include but is not limited to, social distancing of 6 feet and wearing face coverings.
+You may also consider offering hand sanitizer in multiple locations throughout your store and enforcing extra cleaning of your space.

-The best way to protect your business and your employees is through following the required regulations.
+The best way to protect your business and your employees is by following the required regulations.
 You should also empower your staff to do the same while on the clock.